saxby-b/field-trip/README.md

-A program that generates a list that shows which children haven't registered for the field trip.
+Don't forget to register for the field trip!